BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 	- Play with the channel densities
 	- Open the chem model in moosegui and vary its parameters too.

+ex8.2_multiscale_gluR_phosph_3compt.py: Multiscale model across PSD, spine head,
+	and dendrite.
+This is bistable as long as periodic synaptic input keeps coming.
+This is how it works:
+	At baseline, we just have small EPSPs and little Ca inlux.
+A burst of strong synaptic input causes Ca entry into the spine via NMDAR.
+This triggers activation of CaMKII and its translocation to the PSD, where it phosphorylates and increases the conductance of gluR.
+Now that gluR has a greater weight, just baseline input keeps Ca trickling in enough to keep the CaMKII active.
+In the meantime Ca diffuses into the dendrite and spreads.
+Lots going on.
+	Here are the reactions:
+	Ca+CaM <===> Ca_CaM;    Ca_CaM + CaMKII <===> Ca_CaM_CaMKII (all in
+	spine head, except that the Ca_CaM_CaMKII translocates to the PSD) chan ------Ca_CaM_CaMKII-----> chan_p; chan_p ------> chan  (all in PSD)
+	Suggestions:
+	- Add GABAR using make_GABA(), put it on soma or dendrite.
+Stimulate it after 20 s to see if you can turn off the sustained activation
+	- Replace the 'periodicsyn' in stimList with 'randsyn'.
+This gives Poisson activity at the specified mean frequency.
+Does the switch remain reliable?
+	- What are the limits of various parameters for this switching?
+You could try basal synaptic rate, burst rate, the various scaling factors for the adaptors, the densities of various channels, synaptic weight, and so on.
+	- In real life an individual synaptic EPSP is tiny, under a millivolt.
+	How many synapses would you need to achieve this kind of switching?
+	You can play with # of synapses by altering the spacing between spines as the third argument of spineDistrib.

 ex9.0_load_neuronal_morphology_file.py: Load .swc morphology file and view it.
 	Illustrates loading a file in rdesigneur.
 You've already seen how to make a moogli viewer, this utilizes it for something more complicated.